ocenandor/FSE_team1_project/README.md

 # CALCULATOR THAT RECOGNIZES NUMBERS FROM PHOTOS

+## About
+Project from Skoltech FSE course.

+This calculator can recognize numbers from photos and then add them.

 ## Run with the aid of Docker:
 - First, clone the repository with project to your local machine:
    ```bash